wxbty/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/persistence.md

 Note:
    >
-   > These model requirements are not general requirements for using LangGraph4j - they are just requirements for this one example.
+   > These model requirements are not general requirements for using SpringAiGraph - they are just requirements for this one example.
    >

 [chat model]: https://docs.langchain4j.dev/tutorials/chat-and-language-models